schwarzkopfb/requirefix/README.md

 ## Performance

-Requirefix adds minimal, hardly measurable overhead to the module-loading process.
+Requirefix adds minimal and hardly measurable overhead to the module-loading process.

 ## License ##